EvanCzako/DoughLoops/README.md

 ## Implementation timeline

-- Friday afternoon and weekend: Get webpack running successfully.
+- Friday afternoon and weekend: Get Webpack running successfully.
 Create a step sequencer grid based on the user's input for the "# of beats" and "# of subdivisions" fields.
 Add individual track volume and tempo features.

 - Monday: Brush up tempo feature to account for lag and allow users to select different drum sounds.